koalawoala/SC1015-Mini-Project/README.md

 The English Premier League is the most-watched sports league in the world and is contested by 20 clubs which operates on a system of promotion and relegations.
 As football evolves in the modern era where teams spent huge amount of money on player transfers, sponsorships etc. , it is clear that the stakes are high and teams are desperate to win.

 Thus, this project aims to make use of the abundance of data that is ever present to us in today’s technology-driven world to generate meaningful insights for teams to adopt.

+![alt text][logo]

+[logo]:

 ## Objective